 WSPTA also recommends that PTAs using electronic meeting tools add social media and media liability insurance to their regular liability policy.
 (Remember: Insurance only mitigates risk – it does not eliminate it!)
 PTAs should be aware of all restrictions and limitations imposed by their insurance policy.

 Here are seven things that you should be aware of if your PTA is considering recording or live streaming:

-- Washington state law requires that every party to a phone call or conversation consent to recording.
+- Washington state law requires that every party to a phone call or conversation consent to the recording.
 Consent for a meeting may be satisfied by announcing that a meeting is being recorded or transmitted if the announcement is also recorded.

 - Once a recording is made and distributed, the PTA no longer has control of who has access to their business.
 A PTA’s business is available to everyone, regardless of their interest or intentions.
 People may use the information they obtain in ways in which it was not intended to be used, potentially damaging the PTA or members of the community.
 There are numerous examples of this, from custody disputes to scammers.